Farewell, My Lovely (1975)

 Cop Billy Rolfe (Harry Dean Stanton) brings the Commissioner (Logan Ramsey) into Nulty’s office.
 The Commissioner says there have been seven murders, and he wants Marlowe brought in.
 He also tells Nulty it is not a good idea to go by himself.

 Moose follows Marlowe outside as he delivers the teenager.
-Moose is a giant, standing six feet, six inches.
+Moose is a giant, standing six feet six inches.
 However, all I can see is the hulking dumb-dumb from Superman II (1980).
 Moose asks Marlowe what he does for a living.
 Marlowe tries to get away, but a car comes by and tries to shoot Moose before he can leave.
 The shooter is Cowboy (Burton Gilliam) of Blazing Saddles (1974).

 Moose doesn’t care that he has been shot at.
 He tells Marlowe that he wants him to find Velma Valento.
 Velma was his girl before Moose was sent to prison for a seven-year bank robbery stretch.
 Moose says he hasn’t seen her in seven years, and she hasn’t written in six years.
 Moose tells that he stole $80,000 in a solo job.
 Marlowe tries to convince the giant to forget about Velma, but it is not happening.

 Moose insists that Marlowe go with him to Florian’s nightclub, which was the last place he knew that Velma worked.
 Florian’s is downtown, and everyone except Moose and Marlowe is black.
 Moose insists they go inside.
-Moose manhandles the bartender (Harry Caesar), and the young bouncer is called in to get rid of Moose.
+Moose manhandles the bartender (Harry Caesar), and a young bouncer is called in to get rid of Moose.
 It works out very poorly for the bouncer.

-Moose goes in the back to talk to the owner Montgomery.
+Moose goes in the back to talk to the owner, Montgomery.
 Off-screen, he lifts the man up on the wall.
 The owner pulls a gun, and Moose kills him.
 Marlowe tells Moose to leave before the police arrive.
 Moose gives Marlowe fifty bucks.
 Marlowe called Nulty, and sometime later, the cops showed up.
 Marlowe says it was self-defense.
 They have a few racial quips.

 Marlowe drives to the dilapidated house.
 Jessie is delighted to have a friend with a bottle.
 Jessie looks road hard and put up wet, wearing only a tattered robe.
 Marlowe tells her who he is looking for, and Jessie asks for a drink.
 Jessie drinks and talks about her past in show business.
 Jessie says she doesn’t know where Velma is, but she may be able to find out where she is located.
 Jessie says she doesn’t understand why Tommy would lie about knowing Velma when they had worked together in the past.
 Jessie calls Tommy, and she convinces him to trust Marlowe.